sonarypt/xRSS/README.md

 __Extra__:

-- [ ] Add variable to number of information can crawl for longer RSS xml.
+- [X] Add variable to number of information can crawl for longer RSS xml.
-- [ ] Reuse older crawled information instead of crawl every time new information appear.
+- [X] Reuse older crawled information instead of crawl every time new information appear.
+- [ ] Work with database instead of text file logging.